pokt-network/homebrew-pocket-core/README.md

 You need to have the package manager Homebrew installed.

-To install Homebrew on Mac:
+To install Homebrew on Mac, run the following command in a terminal:

 ```zsh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-To install Homebrew on Linux:
+To install Homebrew on Linux (Linuxbrew), run the following command in a terminal:

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/Linuxbrew/install/master/install.sh)"